Planning a trip to the Emerald Isle and wondering what to buy in Ireland? This guide to the best Ireland souvenirs will help!

 Irish Pottery and Ceramic

-Beautiful pottery and ceramic is extremely popular in Ireland, and you can find it in small tea houses and craft shops around the country.
+Beautiful pottery and ceramic are extremely popular in Ireland, and you can find them in small tea houses and craft shops around the country.

 In our experience, the Dingle Peninsula in particular has a wonderful selection!